MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 ## Data loss prevention (DLP)

-Data loss prevention is currently supported for Power BI datasets only.
+Data loss prevention policies help organizations detect and protect their sensitive data.
+DLP is currently supported for Power BI datasets only.
 For more information, see [Data loss prevention policies for Power BI](/power-bi/enterprise/service-security-dlp-policies-for-power-bi-overview).

 ## Endorsement

+Endorsement is a way to make it easier for users to find the high-quality items they need.
 For more information, see [Endorsement](./endorsement-overview.md).

 ## Metadata scanning

+Metadata scanning facilitates governance of your organization's Microsoft Fabric data by making it possible to catalog and report on all the metadata of your organization's Fabric items.
+It accomplishes this using a set of Admin REST APIs that are collectively known as the *scanner APIs*.
 For more information, see [Metadata scanning](./metadata-scanning-overview.md).

 ## Lineage

+Lineage helps users understand the flow of data from data source to destination.
+This capability is critical to understanding how changes to an item might impact other items connected to it downstream.
 For more information, see [Lineage](./lineage.md).

 ## Microsoft Purview hub